Beaver Valley. Photo Credit: Martin Lortz/Visit Grey

 • Saugeen Tri 50K – Easy 50 km flat training loop through rolling farmland.

-• Owen Sound Girl Guide Route – Moderate difficulty 40 km loop that climbs up the Escarpment.
+• Girl Guide Route – Moderate difficulty 40 km loop that climbs up the Escarpment.

 • Mill to Mill – Easy to moderate 50 km ride passes the Walter Falls Milling Company, Falls Inn, Williamsford Mill and Williamsford Pie Company.